-Self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+Self-efficacy reflects confidence in one's ability to produce positive outcomes; in this case, tutors belief in themselves to affect change in those they are tutoring.
 Tutor self-efficacy was measured at the start and end of the spring 2023 semester.
-Results indicate that tutor sense of self-efficacy grew for each item.
-Self-efficacy is important for tutors because this is related to their own goal-setting and improvement in their work with students.
+Results indicate that the tutor's sense of self-efficacy grew for each item.
+Self-efficacy is important for tutors because tutors who are self-efficacious are more motivated and persist at difficult tasks longer, thus improving their work with students.